teybearr/TeyTunes/README.md

 # TeyTunes
-A cash register code as a requirement for our course: Computer Programming 2
+A Cash Register Coding Project as a requirement for the course: Computer Programming 2

+hi po sir